 Travel to Country

 According to Philippine law, after the adoptive parent(s) escort the child to the U.S. and assume custody of the child, they enter a six-month trial period where the accredited adoption agency in the U.S. monitors the child's welfare.
-Post placement visits by a social worker are required at 2, 4, and 6 months following arrival home.
+Post placement visits by a social worker are required at 1, 4, and 6 months following arrival home.
+An additional report at 8 months is required for children from the Special Home Finding program.
 After the adoptive parent(s) complete the trial custody period, the adoptive parent(s) should file a petition for adoption before the court in the U.S. The final U.S. adoption decree must be submitted to the Intercountry Adoption Board of the Philippines within one month after its issuance.

 Please click here to view an Itemized Schedule of Fees and Costs for adopting from the Philippines.